dansand/Python/part1/functions.md

 > *   Set default values for function parameters.
 > *   Explain why we should divide programs into small, single-purpose functions.

- what if we want to use that code again, on a different dataset or at a different point in our program?
-Cutting and pasting it is going to make our code get very long and very repetitive, very quickly.
+# Functions

-We'd like a way to package our code so that it is easier to reuse, and Python provides for this by letting us define things called 'functions' - a shorthand way of re-executing longer pieces of code.
+We're at the point now where like a way to package our code so that it is easier to reuse, and Python provides for this by letting us define things called 'functions' - a shorthand way of re-executing longer pieces of code.
+They allow you to give a name to a block of statements, allowing you to run that block using the specified name anywhere in your program and any number of times.
+This is known as *calling* the function.
+We have already used many built-in functions such as `len` and `range`.

+The function concept is probably *the* most important building block of any non-trivial software (in any programming language), so we will explore various aspects of functions in this chapter.

+Functions are defined using the `def` keyword.
+After this keyword comes an *identifier* name for the function, followed by a pair of parentheses which may enclose some names of variables, and by the final colon that ends the line.
+Next follows the block of statements that are part of this function.
+An example will show that this is actually very simple:

 Let's start by defining a function `fahr_to_kelvin` that converts temperatures from Fahrenheit to Kelvin: